janert/cleanarg/README.md

 ## Bugs

-Likely to change in the future:

-- The value supplied to an option must not contain whitespace.

-- It is not possible to combine multiple short options into one (ie. `-a -b -c` cannot be written as `-abc`).
+- The error reporting, in case the user-supplied command-line cannot be parsed, could be improved.

 ## Why Another One?